in

 #157 Exterior View of the Early Fulton Fish Market, 1953

-Exterior View Of The Early Fulton Fish Market, 1953
+Exterior View of the Early Fulton Fish Market, 1953

 Traffic is heavy at shipping piers such as No. 16 (right), on South Street.
 To its right is the famed Fulton Fish Market, whose operations clog traffic every weekday morning.
 The South Street Elevated Highway will separate through traffic from the congestion pictured above.
 Brooklyn Bridge is in background.